nschloe/cplot/README.md

   * values around +i are blue, and
   * values around -i are yellow.

+With this, it is easy to see where a function has very small and very large values, and the multiplicty of zeros and poles is instantly identified by counting the color wheel passes around a black or white point.

 See below for examples with some well-known functions.

 ```python
 import cplot